 The powers of a director can vary significantly from business to business, depending on whether the company adopts Model articles of association or altered or bespoke articles.

 2. To promote the success of the company

 A director must act in good faith and in a manner that he/she considers most likely to promote the company’s success for the benefit of its members as a whole.

-In doing so, a director must have regard for the consequences of his/her decisions on other stakeholders, including employees, creditors, suppliers, customers, and communities, as well as considering the impact on the environment, the reputation of the company, and the long-term success of the business.
+In doing so, a director must have regard for the consequences of his/her decisions on other stakeholders, including employees, creditors, suppliers, customers, and communities, as well as consider the impact on the environment, the reputation of the company, and the long-term success of the business.

 3. To exercise independent judgment